-In this paper we analyze the mathematical foundation of iota, a cryptocurrency for the Internet-of-Things (IoT) industry.
+In this paper we analyze the mathematical foundations of IOTA, a cryptocurrency for the Internet-of-Things (IoT) industry.
 The main feature of this novel cryptocurrency is the tangle, a directed acyclic graph (DAG) for storing transactions.
-The tangle naturally succeeds the blockchain as its next evolutionary step, and offers features that are required for micropayments conducted on a global scale.
+The tangle naturally succeeds the blockchain as its next evolutionary step, and offers features that are required to establish a machine-to-machine micropayment system.